Previous dayApril 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place north of Svalbard on April 25, 2026 at 21:02 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+A magnitude 4.3 earthquake was recorded north of Svalbard on April 25, 2026 at 21:02 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 Geolocation places the event at 86.141°N, 32.090°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25